HappySkyLee/WIA1002-Data-Structure-Project/README.md

 ### Student Guide

 Enter `2` to choose `2.
-Student` from the main menu, then enter a Student ID.
+Student` from the main menu, then enter a Student ID and password.

 Student options: